-- 2. Click the Duration you want to add. - If the Duration you want to add is not yet defined, right-click in the dialog box, and then click New Duration.
+- 2. Click the Duration you want to add.

+- If the Duration you want to add is not yet defined, right-click in the dialog box, and then click New Duration.
 The Duration Properties dialog box appears.
-Type or select the duration in hours and minutes, and then click OK. - 3.
-Click OK.
+Type or select the duration in hours and minutes, and then click OK.

-Action Field
+- 3. Click OK.

-The Action field specifies the action to take when a call matches the Rule:

-- Allow permits the call to continue.
-This is the default. - Terminate disconnects the call.

-Specifying a Terminate Action for a Rule

-To specify a Terminate Action for a Rule

-• Right-click in the Action field, and then click Terminate.

-Note that the Span must be set to allow call terminations before termination can occur.
+The Action field specifies the action to take when a call matches the Rule: Action Field Allow permits the call to continue.
+This is the default.
+Terminate disconnects the call. • Specifying a To specify a Terminate Action for a Rule Terminate Action • Right-click in the Action field, and then click Terminate. for a Rule Note that the Span must be set to allow call terminations before termination can occur.
 If you install a Policy on a Span on which termination is not enabled, a Warning message appears in the Status Tool during Policy verification.

-Call Type Field

-The Call Type field identifies the type(s) of call traffic to which the Rule applies.
+The Call Type field identifies the type(s) of call traffic to which the Rule Call Type Field applies.
 Any is the default, which means the Rule applies to calls of all types.
 Call types are predefined and cannot be user-modified.